Mentorship - For Mentees

 Bootcamp

 In order to understand the project better and come up with reasonable solutions, it’s always helpful to become familiar with Jaeger and its code base.
-We strongly recommend these steps:
+We strongly recommend going through the Bootcamp.

 Evaluation criteria